 This, alongside its alloy build, makes this microphone for iPhone ideal for vloggers, podcasters, and work-from-home video conferencing.

 If you want to increase the standard of your work, you might want to start with the audio, and getting a microphone for iPhone recording is a great way of doing it.
 Getting external mics for your iPhone will definitely add that extra bit of dynamism to your iPhone footage and is a no-brainer for those who wish to record consistently.

 These are some of the best iPhone microphones in terms of subjective quality.
-They are top-of-the-line and will suffice for all your audio needs, and will prove an effective replacement for the built-in iPhone mic system.
+They are top-of-the-line and will suffice for all your audio needs.
 Choosing the best microphone for iPhone is still hard, though, so we’ve made it easier.